masonc15/raycast-note-scripts/README.md

 Adds a task to the "later" section of the current day's daily note.
 The task is followed by two newlines to separate it from subsequent tasks.

+### `thought_log_entry.py`

+Adds a timestamped entry to the thought log text file.
+The entry is prepended with the current time and followed by a newline.
+If the current date is not present in the log file, it adds a new date header before the entry.

 ## Usage

 Add the scripts to your Raycast script commands directory.